badgeir/llmio/README.md

 #### Parameter descriptions

 `pydantic.Field` can be used to describe parameters in detail.
+These descriptions will be included in the schema and help the language model understand the tool's requirements.

 ``` python
 @assistant.tool()